-If you want to be a civil engineer, you’ll need to complete some technical training.
+If you want a civil engineering career, you’ll need to complete some technical training.
 Charles Sturt’s undergraduate degree in civil engineering gives you the essential technical skills to be a qualified engineer.
 You’ll also get the entrepreneurial skills to become a specialist in the field.

 “Students experience and practise engineering skills in varying degrees throughout the course.
 For example, during the first 1.5 years, in the practical subjects called “challenge subjects”, students work within a team environment.
 Students will collaborate with real or virtual clients, mentors and project managers to find solutions for practical civil engineering issues in the community.”

 Technical and valuable life skills can be learnt through your assessments.

 “Assessments are often in the form of reports, drawing maps, and defence of the project which are often aligned with industry expectations.
 Students learn important life skills such as self-disciplined, people, time and priorities management.
 These are essential not only for their success in this course but in their future as practising civil engineers.”

 Read more about what makes our engineering degree unique.